reworkcss/rework-plugin-function/README.md

-rework-plugin-inline
+rework-plugin-function
 ====================

-inline() plugin for rework, formerly included in core
+function() plugin for rework, formerly included in core